JustasBan/WebFrontendPresentConn/README.md

-# "Present connection" 2023 Internship task
+# Front-end of "Present connection" 2023 Internship task
 Front-end was made in React with integrated API endpoints from back-end & bootstrap styling.

 ## Running production: